 No bell peppers handy?
 Feel free to use canned Mexi-corn, which has diced bell peppers mixed in with the corn.

 This makes a fabulous make-ahead dish for any occasion so feel free to prep it all the night before and bake when you're ready the next day!
+Simply cover with foil (to prevent over-browning) and bake away.
 Enjoy!

 Man this stuff is GOOD!